yoctoproject/poky/documentation/profile-manual/usage.rst

         44.831023415 seconds time elapsed

-So ``perf stat`` gives us a nice easy way to get a quick overview of what might be happening for a set of events, but normally we'd need a little more detail in order to understand what's going on in a way that we can act on in a useful way.
+As you can see, ``perf stat`` gives us a nice easy way to get a quick overview of what might be happening for a set of events, but normally we'd need a little more detail in order to understand what's going on in a way that we can act on in a useful way.

-To dive down into a next level of detail, we can use ``perf record`` / ``perf report`` which will collect profiling data and present it to use using an interactive text-based UI (or simply as text if we specify ``--stdio`` to ``perf report``).
+To dive down into a next level of detail, we can use ``perf record`` / ``perf report`` which will collect profiling data and present it to use using an interactive text-based UI (or just as text if we specify ``--stdio`` to ``perf report``).

-As our first attempt at profiling this workload, we'll simply run ``perf record``, handing it the workload we want to profile (everything after ``perf record`` and any perf options we hand it --- here none, will be executed in a new shell). perf collects samples until the process exits
+As our first attempt at profiling this workload, we'll just run ``perf record``, handing it the workload we want to profile (everything after ``perf record`` and any perf options we hand it --- here none, will be executed in a new shell). perf collects samples until the process exits